One of my favourite rock bands is the Canadian trio, Rush. I have seen them live in concert 5 times between 1981 and 2013.

 For most claims, there is an insurance background.
 For road traffic accidents, there will be a motor insurer; for accidents at work, an employers’ liability insurer.

-This is important because cases which do not have an insurer in the background – e.g. some claims involving injuries caused by animals – are much more problematic and risky (and may even be non-viable) for the very reason that there is no ‘guaranteed’ way your solicitor will get paid if the claim succeeds.
+This is important because cases which do not have an insurer in the background – e.g. some claims involving injuries caused by animals – are much more problematic and risky (and may even be non-viable) for the very reason that there is no ‘guaranteed’ way that you or your solicitor will get paid if the claim succeeds.

 In these insured cases, if the claim succeeds, your solicitor will get paid something for their efforts in one of two ways: